iobroker-community-adapters/ioBroker.ical/docs/en/README.md

 - `Events`:
   - `name`:" vacation ":
   - `enabled`: true # determines if the event will be edited
+  - `Set ID`: An additional state can be entered here, which is updated when the event is active
+  - `On / Off`: Here, an alternative value can be written to the state stored under 'Set ID'
   - `display`: false # determines whether the event is also displayed in the iCalEvents, or only evaluated
+  - `Set Ack`: false # Ack "off" controls the state, e.g. to switch something. #true Ack "on" updates the value

   By setting an event (in this example "vacation"), the calendars are searched for the string "vacation".
   If an appointment with the keyword "vacation" is in a calendar, then automatically a state with the